E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/ClassMC/readme.rst

 for ``oh``, ``ch4``, and ``ch5`` systems.
 Before running the tests the module ClassMC has to be properly compiled by running the ``make`` command in the ``./source`` sub-directory.
-The numdiff package is used for comparison purposes and should be made available before running the tests, otherwise the diff command will be used automatically instead but the user is warned that the test might fail due to numerical differences.
+The ``numdiff`` package is used for comparison purposes and should be made available before running the tests, otherwise the diff command will be used automatically instead but the user is warned that the test might fail due to small numerical differences.
 Tests can be executed automatically by running the command ``./test.sh`` in the ``./tests`` sub-directory for all three systems, or separately for each system by running the command ``./test.sh`` within the corresponding system ``CLASSICAL`` sub-directory: